jh1777/OpenHabUI/README.md

 **AFTER EACH NEW OpenHAb UI UPDATE YOU INSTALL, PLEASE RUN STEPS 3 AND 4 AGAIN to install new or updated packages!**

+## Logging

+The app now logs at some points the actions / errors to a logfile.
+The logs will be written into a logfile per day in the folder "logs" in application root folder.

 ## UI Components

 The whole design is based on [Clarity UI](https://www.clarity.design).